Reece Prescod

-Reece Prescod (born 29 February 1996) is a British sprinter.
-He won the silver medal in the 100 metres at the 2018 European Championships and bronze for the 4 × 100 m relay at the 2022 World Championships.
+Reece Noel Prescod (born 29 February 1996) is a retired British sprinter.
+He represented his country at the delayed 2020 Summer Olympics.
+Prescod won the silver medal in the 100 metres at the 2018 European Championships and bronze for the 4 × 100 m relay at the 2022 World Championships.

-Prescod is a two-time British 100 m champion, and national champion over 60 metres indoors once.

-Career
+Biography

-Reece Prescod qualified in first place at the GB trials to gain selection for the 2017 World Championships in Athletics, ahead of former World Championships finalist James Dasaolu.
+Prescod qualified in first place at the GB trials to gain selection for the 2017 World Championships in Athletics, ahead of former World Championships finalist James Dasaolu.
 He competed in the men's 100 metres at the event, finishing seventh in the final.

-Having retained his British title in 2018, he finished second in the final of the 2018 European Athletics Championships, behind teammate Zharnel Hughes.
+Having retained his British 200 metres British title in 2018, he finished second in the final of the 2018 European Athletics Championships, behind teammate Zharnel Hughes.

 Prescod broke the 10-second barrier in the 100 metres for the first time in 2018 and did it four times that year (including a wind-assisted 9.88 s at the Eugene Diamond League event in Oregon, U.S.).